Below are a few tips for performing better at your next job interview to increase the odds of securing a job offer.

-1. Show up early.
+1. Show up Early

-2. Dress the part.
+2. Dress the Part

-3. Research the company and position.
+3. Research the Company and Position

-5. Identify with the company’s needs.
+5. Identify the Company’s Needs

-This is where your prior research will really come in handy.
-After researching the company’s website and philosophy, you should have a solid understanding of what their goals and needs are.
+This is where the research you did will be valuable.
+After researching the company’s website and philosophy, you should have a solid understanding of their goals and needs.
 It’s up to you to demonstrate how you can help them achieve these things.
-By proving to the interviewer that you are able to help them promote the company and its brand, you will prove yourself to be the ideal candidate.
+By proving to the interviewer(s) you can add value to the company and convey its brand properly, you will convince the decision-maker you are ideal.

-6. Ask questions.
+6. Ask Intelligent Questions

 Need additional help?
 Reach out to Candace for assistance!